CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 Cortex configuration properties can be specified in the [Spark Configurations](https://spark.apache.org/docs/latest/index.html).

 Configuration options are specific to your use case and may depend on:
-- How/where you intend to run your application?
+- How/where you intend to run your application
-- What resources are available in the target environment?
+- What resources are available in the target environment
-- What your use case is?
+- What your use case is

-<-- TODO: General Spark configuration guidance (Spark UI, Debugging, metrics, fs performance)
+<--!
+TODO: General Spark configuration guidance (Spark UI, Debugging, metrics, fs performance)
 ## Spark Configuration Guidance
 -->

 ### Local Development